HESA Shahed 136: Shahed 131

 The Shahed 136 is visually similar to the smaller Shahed 131, differing mainly by its wingtip stabilisers extending up and down rather than only up on the Shahed 131.
 The Shahed 131 has a simple inertial navigation system (INS) and a GPS with some electronic warfare protection, which the Shahed 136 may also have.

 Shahed 238

 In September 2023, a trailer for an Iranian state TV documentary on Iranian drone development revealed the existence of a Shahed 136 version powered by a turbojet engine.
 Jet propulsion would give the one-way attack UAV greater speed and altitude, making it more difficult to intercept compared to the propeller-driven version, a large percentage of which have been able to be shot down in Ukraine by anti-aircraft cannons and even small arms.
 It also has a nose-mounted camera which could improve navigation or enable terminal guidance.
 A jet version would be more expensive and complex to manufacture, have reduced range, and have a larger thermal signature making it vulnerable to infrared-guided missiles.
-The jet-powered strike drone was publicly unveiled on 20 November 2023 as the Shahed 238.
+The jet-powered strike drone was publicly unveiled in November 2023 as the Shahed 238.